|Written in||Erlang, Elixer|

 Personally, I use Conversations on Android, Dino on Linux, and Gajim on Windows.

 In XMPP, group chats are called Multi User Chats or MUCs.
-To create a MUC on any of the domains above, you'll first need an account on the server.
+To create a MUC on any of the domains above, you'll first need an account on this server.
 It shouldn't matter which domain you're using, you just need an account on one of them.
 When creating the MUC, you'll be asked for an address.
 This usually takes the form of

 firstname.lastname@example.org.
 My domains all use